pytorch/tutorials/intermediate_source/ddp_tutorial.rst

         loss_fn(outputs, labels).backward()
         optimizer.step()

-        # Use a barrier() to make sure that all processes have finished reading the
+        # Not necessary to use a dist.barrier() to guard the file deletion below
-        # checkpoint
+        # as the AllReduce ops in the backward pass of DDP already served as
-        dist.barrier()
+        # a synchronization.

         if rank == 0:
             os.remove(CHECKPOINT_PATH)